CONFERENCE REVIEW

 SPONSORS & KEY SUPPORTERS

-Huge thanks to the above, and to our Steering Group representing more than 30 organisations from across the South West, a full list of which can be found here, without whose advice and moral and promotional support was critical to the success of the conference.
+Huge thanks to the above, and to our Steering Group representing more than 30 organisations from across the South West, a full list of which can be found here, whose advice and moral and promotional support was critical to the success of the conference.